jashk/Crunchyroll.bundle/README.md

 Changes
 =======
+v1.2.0:
+* Added search functionality
+* Added null/zero result return handling
+* Updated the icon for the My Queue and History sections

 v1.1.0:
 * Added more metadata to each video
 * Added Seasons & Genres filter under each of the primary sections